Leoooo333/Leoooo333.github.io/_pages/about.md

 My research interests lie in Computer Vision and Computer Graphics, particularly on Generative Models and their applications in Video Generation🌊.

-🌟Seeking full-time opportunities beginning in the summer of 2025.
+🌟Seeking a full-time job beginning from June 2025🌟.